Bella Coola, British Columbia: Climate

 Bella Coola's climate is a moderate oceanic climate (Köppen Cfb) due to its proximity to the Pacific Ocean, falling exactly on the borderline with the warm-summer humid continental climate (Köppen Dfb) and close to the warm-summer Mediterranean climate (Köppen Csb) and the warm-summer continental Mediterranean climate (Köppen Dsb).
 However, its summers are warmer than coastal places much further south due to its semi-inland position.
 The maritime air is made warmer by the passage of the outer islands, but is stronger in terms of winter moderation.
 This results in a climate that far belies its northerly latitude in North America.
 There is a strong drying tendency in summer, but remains above the dry-summer climates that are often referred to as cs climates (mediterranean).

 The highest temperature ever recorded in Bella Coola was 41.2 C on 30 July 2009.
 The coldest temperature ever recorded was -28.9 C on 15 January 1950.

 Transport

 Road

 There is a 454 km mostly paved road connection by Highway 20 to Williams Lake.
-The road was built in 1953 by local residents, and features a 15 km ascent from the Valley floor to the Chilcotin plateau, gaining 1600m in elevation to the summit at Heckman Pass, via a number of steep grades & switchbacks.
+The 137 kilometre section from Bella Coola to Anahim Lake was built in 1953 by local residents, and features a 15 km ascent from the Valley floor to the Chilcotin plateau, gaining 1600 metres in elevation to the summit at Heckman Pass, via a number of steep grades & switchbacks.
 The construction of this road was described in the books "Bella Coola" and "A Road Runs West".

-The road's ascents are also gaining popularity for cycling.